 In common with the majority of tracks, Ayr goes out of its way to make a special occasion of its biggest flat race of the season.
 The Ayr Gold Cup acts as the headline act of a three-day meeting in mid-late September each year, running from Thursday through to Saturday.

-It is handicapping action all the way on the opening Thursday before Friday sees an increase in quality courtesy of the Listed class Harry Roseberry Stakes and Scottish Sprint EBF Fillies’ Stakes.
-The classiest event of the meeting comes on Saturday in the Group 3 Firth of Clyde, before the betting ring throngs with activity before the Ayr Gold Cup gets underway.
+It is handicapping action all the way on the opening Thursday before Friday sees an increase in quality courtesy of the Listed class Harry Rosebery Stakes and Scottish Sprint EBF Fillies’ Stakes.
+The classiest event of the meeting comes on Saturday in the Group 3 Firth Of Clyde, before the betting ring throngs with activity before the Ayr Gold Cup gets underway.

 Famous Names on the Roll of Honour